-The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator) or the instruction clock
+The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator) or a instruction clock (system clock/4).

-(system clock/4).
 The timer is designed to prevent a software malfunction or sequence from jumping to an unknown location with unpredictable results.
-The WDT can be disabled by a configuration option.
-However, if the WDT is disabled, all executions related to the WDT lead to no operation.
+The WDT can be disabled by options.
+But if the WDT is disabled, all executions related to the WDT lead to no operation.